Archive for March 22nd, 2008

 The “jurisdictional war” that existed between the OCA and the ROCOR is now over, and history shall record that the latter was victorious through its faithfulness to the fullness of Church tradition and that the former died of its own inner contradictions and incoherence.
 This is one of the major factors in the realignment in Orthodoxy that is occurring as I write this.
 The Church world that was shaped by Metropolitan Philaret Voznesensky and Fr Alexander Schmemann after 1965 is drawing to a rapid close.

 Metropolitan Laurus was very much a man formed in that milieu; he was one of the major players in that era.
 He did not write books; he did not make speeches.
-Indeed, Vladyki was well-known as a soft-spoken man who did not raise his voice.
+Indeed, Vladyki was well known as a soft-spoken man who did not raise his voice.
 Schmemann wrote many books, he delivered many speeches, and he was going to “drag the Church into the modern world” whether it wished to come or not.
 Vladyki was a champion of prayer, a podvizhnik, as we say in Russian.
 I do not think that he has left us a single writing of book length.
-Nevertheless, God blessed the silent work of Vladyki, and the noisy exertions of Schmemann… it is best not to speak out loud the judgement on that.
+Nevertheless, God blessed Vladyki, not the noisy exertions of Schmemann… it’s best not to speak aloud the judgement on the latter.

 Vladyki was a champion of true Church unity, a unity that is founded in a common profession of the traditional Faith “once delivered unto the saints”.
 Schmemann replaced the traditional Faith with notional ideas culled from his unsupervised readings of the Fathers and questionable modern figures such as Pavel Florensky, Sergei Bulgakov, and Aleksandr Vvedensky (the leader of the Living Church heresy in Russia).